 - The Official Bus Tour

-TIP: If taking on our self-guided tour sounds too daunting, you may consider taking the official guided Sex and the City Bus Tour.
+TIP: If taking our self-guided tour sounds too daunting, consider taking the official guided Sex and the City Bus Tour.

 SELF-GUIDED TOUR OF SEX AND THE CITY SIGHTS

 Below you'll find addresses for some of the most iconic locations from SATC along with a map to help you find them.

 We've organized the locations by neighborhood so you can stop by when exploring those parts of town.